PeizhuoLi/neural-blend-shapes/README.md

 ~~~bash
 python train.py --envelope=1 --save_path=[path to save the model] --device=[cpu/cuda:0/cuda:1/...]
 ~~~

-Note that you may need to reinstall the PyTorch CUDA version since the provided environment only includes a PyTorch CPU version for compatibility consideration.

 For the second stage, it is strongly recommended to use a pre-process to extract the blend shapes basis then start the training for much better efficiency by